An appraisal is estimation that concludes an opinion of value.

-This opinion or estimate is arrived at using a formal process that generally utilizes three "common approaches to value".
+This opinion or estimate is found through the use of a formal process that generally utilizes the three main "common approaches to value".

-Being the most commonly used approach, the Sales Comparison Approach is considered the most precise and best indicator of worth for a residential property.
+Being the most common approach, the Sales Comparison Approach is generally the most accurate and best indicator of value for a residential property.

 If you are applying for a loan.